-1. Who Is An Aged Care Worker?
+1. Who Is An Aged Care Worker (Carer)?

-They encourage community involvement and promote independence, to improve the quality of life of aged people.
+They encourage community involvement and promote independence to improve the quality of life of aged people.

 2. Why Should You Make A Career In Aged Care In Australia?